-These tips and tricks will make it easy for you:
+These tips and tricks will make it easier for you:

 1. Convert units

-The new release of the Pumps ‘n Pipeline (PnP v 1.5) tool comes in both metric and US imperial units of measure.
+The input of the Pumps ‘n Pipeline (PnP) tool comes in both metric and US imperial units.
 You no longer need to find the conversion factor and correct prefix.
 If the unit is uncommon, you can always use the free offline tool Convert for Windows and Linux.

 2. Take screen shots from the head, efficiency and NPSHr pump curves